LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 A webhook is a mechanism for automatically triggering an action or notifying an external system when a certain event occurs.

-An example of this would be on Amazing when you add an item to the basket it is checking first is that item in stock?
+An example of this would be on Amazon when you add an item to the basket it is checking first is that item in stock?
 If yes allow the item to be added to the basket.
 Then at the payment stage has the payment gone through?
 If yes send an email to notify the user of this.
 Has the item then been sent out for delivery?
 If yes notify the user that their item is on it's way.

 A webhook is what allows all of these actions to me automated without this it wouldn't feasibly be possible for someone to do this for the billions of orders amazon gets each year.